SteveEmployments/forkThis/README.md

-# Project Title
+# This Time is for Real

-## Forkthis Repo for Practice
+## Writing HTML for Quitters

-### Write your author name here. eg. By Nicole
+### By SteveEmployments

 ### Description

-Create a description and fill it in here.
+This page will prove to my descendants that I was, in fact, only half retarded

 ## Languages used

-What languages were used for this repo:
+Markdown
-List them
+HTML

 ### Known Bugs

-Are there any?
-If so what are they?
+NOTHING - It works perfectly!

 ## License